bgavrilMS/active-directory-dotnet-native-desktop/README.md

 ### On the client slide

 The code using ADAL.NET is in the [TodoListClient/MainWindow.xaml.cs](TodoListClient/MainWindow.xaml.cs) file in the `SignIn` method.
-See [More information](#more-information) below for details on how this work.
+See [More information](#more-information) below for details on how this works.

 Also, to avoid you re sign in each time your run the client application, the code provides a Token cache serialization located in [TodoListClient/FileCache.cs](TodoListClient/FileCache.cs)